Characters: Team Fortress 2 Non Player Characters

 - Who Wears Short Shorts?: Obviously, only the MANLIEST of men.

-- Wouldn't Hurt a Child: Even if it means losing his entire company (note that it's less out of guilt, and more out of not being offered a decent fight by one).
-He is, however, OK with ordering his employees to fight one on his behalf, although it doesn't work because they Wouldn't Hurt a Child either, for the more standard moral reasons.
+- Wouldn't Hurt a Child: Even if it means losing his entire company.
+He is, however, OK with ordering his employees to fight one on his behalf, although it doesn't work because they Wouldn't Hurt a Child either.

 Redmond and Blutarch Mann